-The Foundation provided support totaling \$407,501 and \$365,456 during 2023 and 2022, respectively, for student and direct program support, College-related functions and general promotion and recognition activities.
+The Foundation provided support totaling \$417,080 and \$407,501 for the years ended December 31, 2024 and 2023, respectively, for student and direct program support, College-related functions and general promotion and recognition activities.
 This support includes donated goods received by the Foundation, which were transferred to the College for use in programs and general operations.

-NOTE 11 - STATEMENT OF CASH FLOWS
+NOTE 10 - STATEMENT OF CASH FLOWS